AutoPlayLabs-Dev/Flow-Automator-New-Version-/README.md

 ### 🔄 Multi-Reference Mode:
+#### 🖼️ Multi-Video Reference Mode
+The Multi-Video Reference system is designed for total control over visual storytelling without the hassle of repetitive file management.
+Simply add your reference assets to the Image Tab within the extension and use the intuitive drag-and-drop feature to attach them to your prompts.

+You can choose from three specialized workflows:

+1. Frame Mode: Creates a smooth, automated animation transition that starts from your first image and ends precisely with your last image.

+2. Ingredients Mode: Allows you to layer multiple reference images one by one, building a complex and visually rich scene based on mixed visual cues.

+3. Pair Mode: Ensures perfect alignment by matching your prompts line-by-line with specific images, guaranteeing that each animation matches the correct visual subject.

+ #### 🖼️ Multi-Image Reference Mode
+The Multi-Image Reference system provides complete creative control by using existing assets to guide new generations.
+By uploading your reference images once to the extension, you can use the drag-and-drop feature to instantly attach them to prompts, eliminating the need for repetitive manual uploads.

+Choose between two powerful automation workflows:

+1 Ingredients Mode: Layer multiple reference images one by one to mix various styles, characters, or subjects into a single, cohesive result.

+2. Pair Mode: Achieve high precision by matching specific prompts to specific images line-by-line (e.g., Prompt 1 generates an alternative version of Image 1).

+This flexible system ensures that your automated image production is both highly precise and incredibly efficient for large-scale projects.

+This streamlined approach ensures that your automated videos stay visually consistent while saving hours of manual uploading time.
 * Streamline your workflow without repetitive uploading.
 Simply add your reference images to the extension and drag-and-drop them into your prompts.*
 * **Multi-Video Reference**
  1. Frame: Specify a "Start Image" and an "End Image."
 The AI will generate a video that transitions between the two based on your prompt.